Florida State football recruiting: News, offers, commitments, prospects

+As of today, the 2022 class is sitting at 16 commitments and owns a composite national team ranking of No. 13 (and is currently the 3rd best class in the ACC, just behind the Clemson Tigers and North Carolina Tar Heels).

 Who will be the next to visit, commit, or decommit?
-As always, head below for all the links to our recruiting content, check out the comment section to keep up to date on the latest Florida State Seminoles football recruiting news, and be sure to post any questions, mocks, or comments you have.
+As always, head below for all the links to our recruiting content, check out the comment section to keep up to date on the latest Florida State Seminoles football recruiting news, and be sure to post any questions, mock classes, or comments.

 Tomahawk Nation also rolled out a new podcast channel called Everything Noles, which also includes our rebranded recruiting podcast, The Florida State of Recruiting Podcast: The Three Stars.
 Check out our first episode right here and check back in this article as we’ll list links to each podcast we record, for your convenience.